 - Start drying immediately after picking the flowers in order to preserve the color and shape.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Blumen trocknen: Einfache Methoden für den Blumenstrauß oder Blüten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Blumen trocknen: Einfache Methoden für den Blumenstrauß oder Blüten** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?